Altinity/clickhouse-operator/docs/security_hardening.md

           value: "my_secret"
 ```

 #### Custom token from Kubernetes secret

-Token is defined in a secret.
+The following YAML example shows how to define a Token within a secret.

 ```
 spec: